SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/validate-security-tokens.md

 Completely new to token-based access control?
 We've got you covered!

-JWT is short for JSON Web Token:
+JWT is short for JSON web token:

 > A string representing a set of claims as a JSON object that is encoded in a JWS or JWE, enabling the claims to be digitally signed or MACed and/or encrypted. ([RFC7519][2]